AkaruiDevelopment/.github/profile/README.md

 Check out the [aoi.js repository](https://github.com/AkaruiDevelopment/aoi.js) to learn more.

+### Zeneth

+Zeenth is a Discord API Library specifically designed for aoi.js v7.
+It provides enhanced functionality and flexibility for interacting with the Discord API in combination with aoi.js.
+With AoiLuna, you can access advanced features and leverage the full power of the Discord platform in your bot projects.

+Learn more about AoiLuna in the [repository](https://github.com/AkaruiDevelopment/Zeneth).

-### aoi.db
+### @akarui/aoi.db

-aoi.db is a lightweight and easy-to-use database library for aoi.js.
+@akarui/aoi.db is a lightweight and easy-to-use database library for aoi.js.
 It provides simple and efficient data storage for your Discord bots.
 With aoi.db, you can store and retrieve data with ease, making it a valuable addition to your bot projects.

 Explore the [aoi.db repository](https://github.com/AkaruiDevelopment/aoi.db) for more information.